 Internal Users

-User access is tightly governed by role and the user on-boarding and change procedures in which explicit permissions are required for any access to applications, data or the network.
+User access is tightly governed by role and the user on-boarding and change procedures in which explicit permissions are required for any access to applications, data, or the network.
 There is user and role segmentation, both of which are managed and reviewed regularly.
 Resolver follows Role Based Access Control (RBAC) security model with privileges set to the most restrictive by default and allow to the application administrator to create security roles with a granular and very strict sets of permissions.

 Customer Users

 User access and authorization is the responsibility of the customer.
 Resolver does not control or manage which users will have access to which systems or data.
-The Risk, Audit, Compliance, Controls and Incident Management systems follow a Role Based Access Control (RBAC) security model with privileges set to the most restrictive by default and allow to the application administrator to create security roles with a granular and very strict sets of permissions.
+The Risk, Audit, Compliance, Controls, and Incident Management systems follow a Role Based Access Control (RBAC) security model with privileges set to the most restrictive by default and allow to the application administrator to create security roles with a granular and very strict sets of permissions.

 Customer User Data Access